Borgomezzavalle

-Borgomezzavalle is a comune (municipality) in the Province of Verbano-Cusio-Ossola in the Italian region Piedmont.
-As of 2019 the population was 320.
+Borgomezzavalle is a comune situated in the Valle Antrona, Province of Verbano-Cusio-Ossola in the Italian region Piedmont.
+In 2019 the population was 320 and as of 2023 it was 290.
+Its patron saint is St Mary, whose feast is held on the 8th September.

 It was established on 1 January 2016 by the merger of the municipalities of Seppiana and Viganella.